NaoDevils/NaoKernel/README.md

 BKernel
 =======
-This is essentially [Aldebaran's 2.0 Kernel](https://github.com/aldebaran/linux-aldebaran/tree/release-2.0/atom) with a new camera driver.
+This is essentially [Aldebaran's 2.0 Kernel](https://github.com/aldebaran/linux-aldebaran/tree/release-2.0/atom) with a new camera driver and an alternative for the build in ethernet driver.
 Other than that nothing else was modified.

-**Be aware** that if you are using NAO OS 2.1 you will have to copy the .config file from the NAO.
-Otherwise the cam driver can not be loaded!
+**Be aware** that you may need to update the .config file depending on the NAO OS you are using.
+The current file is from NAO OS 2.1.0.
+The config file can be found in /proc/config.bz.
+Make shure to rename it to .config.

 Information about the camera driver
 -----------------------------------
 The camera driver provides some new features compared to the driver from Aldebaran.
 In addition to that the range of some values changed and the auto white balance is controlled by another ioctl.

+After building the kernel the new driver can be found in `drivers/media/video/mt9m114.ko` and has to be copied to `/lib/modules/2.6.33.9-rt31-aldebaran-rt/kernel/drivers/media/video/mt9m114.ko` on the robot.

-A list of the new video controls
+A list of the new video controls:
 <table>
     <tr>
         <td>Feature</td>